 Frankincense is the only tree oil that also makes it to the “safe” for birds list.
-Please avoid all others.
+Would you please avoid all others?

 I do not recommend diffusing these essential oils as they can quickly become a powerful irritant and toxic to birds.

 Note: Please be aware that there are essential oils that are safe for birds but toxic to other animals.